munas-git/munas-git/README.md

 - 👯 Looking to collaborate with other DataScientists and SoftwareEngineers to build amazing solutions.

-- 🥅 2023 Goals: Build as much end-to-end ML projects as possible in order to learn and contribute more to the society, advance my personal and work skills.
+- 🥅 2023 Goals: Build as many end-to-end ML projects as possible in order to learn and contribute more to the society.

 - 📫 How to reach me [mail](mailto:einsteinmunachiso@gmail.com).